ausgerechnet/cwb-cads/README.md

 - [ ] anchored queries
 - [ ] topographic maps

-## Review 2024-07-17
-- [ ] constellation: enforce min of one filter discourseme?
-- [ ] constellation: if no name → name of filter discourseme
-- [ ] mark all required fields as required in API spec
-- [ ] several queries for one discourseme?
-  + duplicate queries: write NULL / additional column "is\_complete (alternatively: "error", "is\_loading", etc.)" instantanteously → if so: 409

 ## TODO
 - [x] speed up deleting queries
 - [ ] make sure PUT runs idempotently